vesteinn/SCAN/README.md

 Training (!) accuracy in the paper is reported as at least 99.5% for this model in the key experiments.
 Top-performing models reach above 95% training accuracy.

+---

+Reproduced experiments from the paper are described below.

 ## Experiment 1

+### 80 / 20 split
 The reported top-performer score is 99.8 % over the test-set, and that of the overall best model is reported as 99.7% on the test-set (averaged over 5 runs).
 The model only differs from the *overall-best* one in that there is no drop out (and possibly no gradient clipping, though this is unclear in the paper).

+### Varying number of distinct samples
+Besides the 80 / 20 split, other experiments using 1, 2, 4, 8, 16, 32 and 64 % of the training data were made.

+> (From paper) With 1% of the commands shown during training (about 210 examples), the network performs poorly at about 5% correct.
+With 2% coverage, performance improves to about 54% correct on the test set.
+By 4% coverage, performance is about 93% correct.

 ## Experiment 2

+### Split by length
+In this experiment sequences of length <=22 are used to train and those above for testing.

+The best result was achieved using
+* Single layer GRU
+  - With attention
+  - 50-dimensional hidden layer
+  - Dropout 0.5

 ## Experiment 3

+## Experiment 4